ironbar/luxai/reports/04_Modeling.md

 - 1650 threshold is clearly worse than the others
 - The optimum threshold seems to be 1550 with current data.

+I need to create a different train and val partition for pretraining.

 #### 10.2.4 Train an ensemble

 Now let's train an ensemble with these conditions: